ibm-cloud-docs/account/create-catalog.md

     ```
     {: codeblock}

-    Deploying the product can take a few minutes.
+    Deploying the software can take a few minutes.
 You can check the validation status by querying the product validation state.
 The validation is complete when the state is Valid.
     ```
     ibmcloud catalog offering validate-status --version-locator <LOCATOR>
     ```
     {: codeblock}

-1. Publish the product to the account.
+1. Publish your software to make it available to users in your account.
     ```
     ibmcloud catalog offering publish-to-account --version-locator <LOCATOR>
     ```